here you’ll find different texts from over the years 2002 - 2025

 Ik teken of schrijf naar aanleiding van wat er in me opkomt.
 De

-met een etui vol met verschillende tekenmaterialen overal mee naartoe kan.
+samen met een etui vol met verschillende tekenmaterialen overal mee naartoe

 ENG